-How are ants getting into my house?
+How are ants getting in my house?

-Through cracks in walls
+1. Through cracks in walls

 In most homes, there are gaps large enough for ants to crawl through around your windows, doors, and vents.
 Look for these cracks where the wall meets the floor and ceiling, around window and door frames, and near outlets, pipes, and electrical lines.

-Through gaps in the foundation
+2. Through gaps in the foundation

-Through your flooring
+3. Through flooring

-Sometimes, ants travel inside your flooring.
+Sometimes ants travel inside your flooring.
 They can establish routes underneath carpet, tile, and hardwood floors.

-Through doors and windows
+4. Through doors and windows

 Do you ever leave your windows open to get a little fresh air in the house?
 Do you ever leave your doors open while you’re running in and out on a nice day?
 This gives ants the perfect opportunity to sneak into your home.
 Plus, window frames often collect moisture and rot over time—this rot can provide a home for several types of ants.

-They are accidentally carried inside
+5. They are accidentally carried inside

 There’s a chance that you accidentally brought ants inside with you.
 Ants can hitch rides on houseplants, toys, used furniture, and storage tubs, for example.